 This is the page from the 1926 Tyee that highlights the VBC dance.
-The 'patrons' list reads like a venerable who's who of the legends of Washington athletics: the Leaders, the Callows, the Pococks; Mr. and Mrs. Clarence "Hec" Edmundsen, Mr. and Mrs. Dorsett (Tubby) Graves, Mr. and Mrs. Roscoe (Torchy) Torrence, etc. And, of course, dance committee member, Alvin Ulbrickson.
+The 'patrons' list reads like a venerable who's who of the legends of Washington athletics: the Leaders, the Callows, the Pococks; Mr. and Mrs. Clarence "Hec" Edmundsen, Mr. and Mrs. Dorsett (Tubby) Graves, Mr. and Mrs. Roscoe (Torchy) Torrence, etc. And, future hall-of-famer but at this time focused on other matters: Dance Committee member, Alvin Ulbrickson.
 Tyee photo.

 Burton "Burt" Bard, Varsity Ball Chairman, was also a member of the VBC Dance Committee (see photo above).
 But his rowing career was unique: Bard identified in his Tyee profile as a member of "University Sculls", and is seen here wearing the W jersey in a wherry on Lake Washington.
 There were no formal races for scullers, but his family recalls hearing stories of racing sculls both in Seattle and other locations.
 This is the only photo we have of him rowing, but his oars still remain on campus at the Phi Kappa Sigma fraternity.
 Photo and thank you to Bud Bard.

 A noteworthy sponsorship notification at the back of the 1925 Tyee.
 Callow once said of Pocock: " Honesty of effort and pride in his work are a religion with him."
 Tyee photo.

 Sources: The Tyee, 1926 pgs.
 (1); VBC Log Book, 1916-1925, MSCUA; VBC Log Book, 1926-1936, MSCUA.